Euro-SDMX Metadata Structure (ESMS)

 The legal framework which regulates the production of data from Short-term business statistics states that statistical data compiled within the EU system must be of satisfactory quality and produced data are comparable between Member States.
 Verification of data is done through the process of conducting a statistical survey - from respondents, from experts in the regional statistical offices and from national experts in NSI.
 Identified inaccuracies and errors are removed timely and comparable data of good quality are provided.
 The quality of statistical information and its production process is ensured by the provisions of the European Statistics Code of Practice.
 The documentation on quality management is available on the Internet.

 The quality assessment of the Index of industrial production is based on quality requirements of the ESS (relevance, accuracy, timelines and punctuality, accessibility and clarity, coherence and comparability).
 The monitoring of the quality of the indicator, updating survey methodology, self-assessment of survey manager is carried out.
-The response rate is over 98 per cent.
+The response rate is near 99 per cent.
 The coefficient of variation used as the main measure of the accuracy of estimate is about 0.2 per cent.

 Main users of the information: